jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 # Human GIAB Tutorial

-After completing this demo, you'll know that DV-TrioTrain has been setup correctly on your HPC cluster.
-This tutorial completes one round of re-training with a Human trio as an example of how to run DV-TrioTrain.
+Completing this walk-through successfully confirms that DV-TrioTrain has been setup correctly on your HPC cluster.
+Additionally, the tutorial completes one round of re-training with a Human trio as an example of how to run DV-TrioTrain.
 If you haven't already, go back and complete the previous two guides:

 [:material-numeric-1-box: Installation Guide](installation.md){ .md-button }
 [:material-numeric-2-box: Configuration Guide](configuration.md){ .md-button }